eProsima/Fast-DDS-docs/docs/geninfo.rst

 `java JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ installed (please, check the JDK recommended version for the gradle version you have installed).

-If you want to compile *fastrtpsgen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-RTPS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
+To compile *fastrtpsgen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-RTPS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
 For more details see :ref:`compile-fastrtpsgen`.